Nextra: Comented reading of "Get Started tutorial"

 2. The Theme Configuration section in this chapter to learn about organizing the documentation structure and configuring the website theme

-Last Updated: a few seconds ago
+Last Updated: 10 days ago